tzd-sh/new-ec2/README.md

 $ vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
 ```

-3. Your shell should already have AWS CLI installed and configured with access keys already saved into ~/.aws/credentials
+3. You should already have a set of access keys created in AWS IAM with permission to administer EC2.
+Your shell should already have AWS CLI installed and configured with the access keys already saved into ~/.aws/credentials
 ```
 $ pip install awscli
 $ aws configure
 ```

-## Begin User-Configurable Variables - change as necessary or as needed
+These are the variables you should edit in the script before running

+## This is the directory where you want your vagrant instances to be created under
 VAGRANT_DIR=/path/to/your/vagrant/directory

 ## 'ami-8c1be5f6' is default Amazon Linux AMI for US East (N. Virginia); change as you wish